-Blawarthill linked with St Columba (Gaelic)
+Blawarthill linked with Jordanhill linked with St Columba (Gaelic)

 Millbrix Avenue